brownben/bang/docs.md

 Get the type of the value passed.
 Returns a string representing the type of the value passed.

+### throw(errorMessage)

+Throws an error, with the message passed

+## Imported

+The following can be imported to be used, see import section below.

 ### maths

 maths is a dictionary with the following functions/ values: